AnushkaVenky/IITM-Coursework/README.md

 # IITM Coursework
-This repository contains assignment and project from various courses I took in IITM
+This repository contains assignments and projects from various courses I took in IITM